risk-first/website/practices/Testing.md

 Third, if you are [exploring functionality](Prototyping) in order to flush out requirements, understand user behaviour or figure out performance characteristics, then there is _no point in building tests_ yet: what you are doing is exploratory at best and the extra code will [slow you down](Complexity-Risk).

 For these reasons, focus on writing the _smallest number of tests that mitigates the risks_.
-Consider using static analysis and code coverage tools to help you work out whe

 ## See Also